radforschung/lock/readme.md

 ## hardware prototype

-for the prototype we're using an modified smart lock from china. as platform for the esp32 and lora a ttgo lora v2 is used.
+for the prototype we're using a modified smart lock from china. as platform for the esp32 and lora a ttgo lora v2 is used.
 ![](hardware/prototype-ttgo-v2.svg)

-## Lora
+## LoRaWAN

-### Lora config
+### Config

-rename `src/config.sample.h` to `src/config.h` and insert your ttn application credentials.
+rename `src/config.sample.h` to `src/config.h` and insert your TTN application credentials.

-### Lora messages
+### Messages

 #### Lock Status

-Lock messages start with `0x01`.
-The Second Byte is the Status.
+Lock messages are sent on the LoRaWAN port `1` and start with `0x01`.
+The second byte is the status:
  * `0x01` `0x01`: Lock Closed
  * `0x01` `0x02`: Lock Open

 #### Location Info

-Location Info starts with `0x02`.
-There Are currently two Location reporting methods: GPS and Wifi.
-While GPS receives the location on the lock, wifi location can't calculated on the lock.
+Location info messages start with `0x02`.
+There are currently two location reporting methods: GPS and WiFi.
+While GPS receives the location on the lock, WiFi location can't calculated on the lock.

 ##### GPS
+Sent on LoRaWAN port `10`.

 tbd

 ##### WiFi
+Sent on LoRaWAN port `11`.

-Second byte `0x02`.
-The following bytes containes chunks of 7 bytes. the first 6 bytes containes the WIFIs BSSID (MAC-address) of the wifi, and the 7th byte is the RSSI*-1.
-Max number of wifis is 7.
+The following bytes contain chunks of 7 bytes per found access point.
+The first 6 bytes contain the WiFi BSSID (MAC address), the 7th byte is `RSSI * -1`.
+Max number of transmitted access points is 7.